cogini/elixir-deploy-template/README.md

 # cd assets && npm install && node node_modules/brunch/bin/brunch build
 ```

-At this point you should be able to run the app locally with
+At this point you should be able to run the app locally with:

 ```shell
 mix compile